DebbieGo/DG_Portfolio/README.md

 ## My work

-* [Supply Chain Optimization](https://github.com/DebbieGo/SupplyChain_Optimization.github.io): Interactive Supply Chain Optimizer using Python & Random Forest
+* [Supply Chain Optimization](https://github.com/DebbieGo/SupplyChain_Optimization.github.io): An Interactive Supply Chain Optimizer
 > This project is a decision support tool that forecasts shipping profitability and identifies optimization   opportunities for a national candy distributor.

  Key Features: